jkarolczak/home-aware-hackyeah2021/README.md

 ## How to use

 To use HomeAware addresses of the houses interesting for the user should be loaded.
 To do that, enter addresses in the text fields accordingly and press “Add”.
-Here we’ve already added four locations.
+Here we’ve already added four locations, if you want to add your own just uncheck "Show demo locations" on the left panel.

 ![locations](static/locations.png)